huizezhang-sherry/cubble/README.md

     #> 2 ASN00086077  145. -38.0  12.1 moorabbin airport  94870 <tibble [10 × 4]>
     #> 3 ASN00086282  145. -37.7 113.  melbourne airport  94866 <tibble [10 × 4]>

-In a long cubble, the temporal variables are expanded into the long form, while the spatial variables are stored as a data attribute:
+In a long cubble (temporal cubble), the temporal variables are expanded into the long form, while the spatial variables are stored as a data
+attribute:

     #> # cubble:   key: id [3], index: date, long form
     #> # temporal: 2020-01-01 -- 2020-01-10 [1D], no gaps